 Enter Roberto Duran.
 The Panamanian legend, who had redeemed himself for the disgrace of his surrender to Leonard back in 1980, provided the impetus and the intrigue for what would become a legendary “superfight.”
 Without “Manos de Piedra’s” supporting role, the drama that was Hagler vs Hearns would never have captured the public’s imagination.

-After his big win over Moore and his big payday from the Hagler bout, Roberto the party animal re-emerged with a vengeance.
+Once Duran’s big paycheck from the Hagler fight had landed in his bank account, Roberto the party animal re-emerged with a vengeance.
 In a mood to celebrate after months of training and restraint, Duran hired his own personal orchestra to tour with him around Latin America so he could dance and sing and carouse night after night.
 The adulation of his fans, made more ardent for his having been lost and now found, went to his head, and all the whiskey and filet mignon to his belly.
-Reportedly, Duran entered training camp for the Hearns fight with great reluctance, and once there had to focus on losing weight more than anything else.
+Reportedly, Duran entered training camp for the Hearns fight most reluctantly, and once there had to focus on losing weight more than anything else.

-In stark contrast, Hearns had perhaps the best camp of his entire career.
+In stark contrast, Hearns had perhaps the most intense and productive camp of his entire career.
 Indeed, Emanuel Steward ranked it as such years later.
 “We had the best preparation in the world,” he told author Pete Hamill.
-That year Steward was involved in helping to prepare the U.S. boxing team for the Olympics and so Hearns found himself working with such elite talents as Mark Breland, Pernell Whitaker and Frank Tate, along with world champions Milton McCrory and Mike McCallum.
+That year Steward was involved in helping to prepare the national amateur team for the Olympics and so Hearns found himself working with such elite talents as Mark Breland, Pernell Whitaker and Frank Tate, along with world champions Milton McCrory and Mike McCallum.
 “It must have been one of the best camps in boxing history,” said Steward.

 Thus, in retrospect, what transpired on that June night in Las Vegas isn’t so shocking.
 But at the time, it was, for one simple fact: no one, not even a deadly puncher like “The Hit Man,” knocks out Roberto Duran.
-It had never happened before; no one expected it to happen now.
-The Panamanian they called “El Cholo” was renowned for his toughness and he had never come close to being stopped.
+It had never been done and no one expected it to happen now.
+The Panamanian they called “El Cholo” was renowned for his toughness, had never been stopped, and there was little reason to think Hearns might do serious damage to the same chin that Hagler couldn’t dent.

-But then again, he had never faced a boxer with the unique gifts of Thomas Hearns, who knew how to make the most of his lanky frame and the leverage it could provide.
-Despite having scored just two stoppage wins in six contests since his defeat to Leonard in 1981, Hearns appeared extraordinarily confident in the days leading up to the match, and in fact, at one of the final press conferences, he openly predicted he would knock out the great “Manos de Piedra” in two rounds.
+But then again, Duran had never faced a boxer with the unique gifts of Thomas Hearns, who knew how to make the most of his lanky frame and the leverage it could provide.
+Despite having scored just two stoppage wins in six contests since his defeat to Leonard in 1981, Hearns appeared extraordinarily confident in the days leading up to the match, and in fact, at one of the final press conferences, he openly predicted he would knock out the great “Manos de Piedra” in the second round.

 With a minute left in the opener Hearns struck with two hard rights and chased Duran into the ropes.
 While the clearly uncomfortable Panamanian smiled and mugged, Hearns stalked and threw heavy punches with abandon, opening a cut over Roberto’s left eye.
 All in all, it was a disheartening opening round for Roberto and his fans, but it was about to get much worse.

-Thirty seconds into the round and the Panamanian legend was being swarmed by “The Hit Man” who, with his greater size and complete lack of respect for his opponent, resembled a teenage bully sadistically tormenting a kid from grade school.
+Thirty seconds into the round and the Panamanian legend was being swarmed by “The Hit Man” who, with his greater size and complete lack of respect, looked like a teenage bully sadistically tormenting a kid from grade school.
 Another right hand buckled Roberto’s legs and pinned him to the ropes and when he tried to force Hearns back, he found himself eating more leather.
 Dazed and looking to avoid punishment, Duran briefly clinched before backing into perfect punching range.

 What followed was one of the single most devastating right hand missiles ever thrown by “The Motor City Cobra.”
 It detonated on the side of Roberto’s jaw, snapping his head like it was a speed bag, and the triple-crown champion, who had never come close to being stopped in his entire career, instantly went limp and collapsed to the canvas.

-The feared warrior who had defeated Sugar Ray Leonard and battled Marvelous Marvin for fifteen back-and-forth rounds had been rendered helpless in just four minutes, left face down in the resin dust, a sight few in boxing had ever imagined they would behold.
+The feared warrior who had defeated Sugar Ray Leonard and battled Marvelous Marvin for fifteen back-and-forth rounds had been rendered helpless by Thomas Hearns in just four minutes, left face down in the resin dust, a sight few had imagined they might ever behold.
 The shocking victory instantly revitalized Hearns’ faded aura of menace, his past image as “The Hitman,” a deadly knockout artist.

 It also transformed a prospective Thomas Hearns vs Marvelous Marvin Hagler contest from a major attraction to the fight absolutely everyone wanted to see, and all involved had one man to thank.
 It was Roberto Duran who made the Hagler vs Hearns match supremely viable and profitable.
-As his handlers worked to revive him in his corner and those on press row composed their obituaries for the legendary career of “Manos de Piedra,” the drums were already beating in earnest for boxing’s next big superfight.
+As his handlers worked to revive him in his corner, and as the scribes on press row composed their obituaries for the legendary career of “Manos de Piedra,” the drums were already beating in earnest for boxing’s next big superfight.
 And Hearns wasted no time in throwing down the gauntlet.

 “I challenge Marvin Hagler,” said Tommy at the post-fight press conference.
 “I can see him in my mind now, shaking like a leaf on a tree.” — Michael Carbert